-These men were students of the OT, and believed its teachings enough to set out on a dangerous journey to do homage to the new king.
+Daniel's day was the highlight of Mesopotamian culture.
+By the time of the NT, Babylon and Persia had been eclipsed by Greece, and then by Rome, but the descendants of those scholars remembered Daniel's teachings, supported by a Jewish population that remained in the area (cf. Esther).
+When an unusual heavenly phenomenon attracted their attention at the epoch to which Daniel had drawn their attention, they believed its teachings enough to do homage to the new king.
 If the OT taught them to expect the coming of a Jewish king, it would also teach them how to honor him.
 For each gift, let's